samuelchristopher/book-a-tour/content/tours/some-other-tour.md

 ---
-title: some other tour
+title: full day city tour
-path: /tour/some-other-tour
+path: /tour/full-day-city-tour
-starts: singapore
+starts: Bandar Seri Begawan Airport
-destinations: 5
+destinations: 9
-ends: 'bsb, airport'
+ends: Bandar Seri Begawan Airport
 highlights: >-
   On this full day tour, you will experience the best that Brunei has to offer.
   Brunei's golden domes await you on this journey of exploring the Borneo's